ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/notes/jshell/index.md

   maybe <a href="https://www2.ccs.neu.edu/javalib/Tester/">Northeastern's
   libraries</a> for testing and printing values, or a pedagogic environment like <a href="http://www.drjava.org/">DrJava</a>.
-Designed-for-pedagogy tools can be terrific, and you may be able to use them if they fit your setting.
+Designed-for-pedagogy tools can be terrific if they fit your setting.
+They _do_ face inevitable issues of authenticity and transfer to other contexts, so it's useful to consider off-the-shelf tools if possible.
-  However, they _do_ take you outside the space of standard tools in the default Java installation, which demands more IDE setup logistics, reliance on maintainers of other projects, and so on.

 As of Java version 9, <a
 href="https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm#JSHEL-GUID-630F27C8-1195-4989-9F6B-2C51D46F52C8">`jshell`</a>